In this article, we are going to talk about guinea pig’s bedding and why it is important for their overall health and happiness.

 First of all, guinea pigs are prey animals.
 They are used to hiding from danger and over time, they got to the point where they love to hide.
-Bedding is something very nice for them as they can hide in the bedding.
+Bedding is something that is very nice and fun for them as they can hide in it as well.
 This is an entertaining way for them to spend their time.

 That is a good question.
 A rational owner searches for great absorption and no odor when they are looking for bedding for small pets like guinea pigs.
-There are a lot of brands on the market, and I am not going to talk about any of them, I will just talk about beddings in general.
+There are a lot of brands on the market but for now, we are not going to talk about any of them, we will just talk about beddings in general.

-Following this idea, I think it is important to mention that multiple layers are also important and can play a big role in the absorption process.
+Following this idea, we think it is important to mention that multiple layers of bedding are also important and can play a big role in the absorption process.
 They can also make the cleaning last a lot shorter.

 Related: Best Bedding for Guinea Pigs